TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D <Project>_ENABLE_Fortran=OFF

-NOTE: The fortran compiler may be disabled automatically by default on systems like MS Windows.
+NOTE: The Fortran compiler may be disabled automatically by default on systems like MS Windows.

 NOTE: Most Apple Macs do not come with a compatible Fortran compiler by default so you must turn off Fortran if you don't have a compatible Fortran